Modeling the frequency-domain ringdown amplitude of comparable-mass mergers with greybody factors: Modeling the gravitational-wave spectrum in the frequency domain

 \item Finally, we compare the fitted model with the data.
 In the top-left panel of Fig.~\ref{fig:fittingprocedure}, the dashed pink line shows the best-fit model for the simulation \texttt{SXS:BBH:3982}, while the solid black line corresponds to the numerical spectrum.
 The bottom-left panel shows the mismatch, computed as in Eq.~\eqref{eq:mismatch}, as a function of the starting frequency $\bar{\omega}_i$.
 As expected, the mismatch reaches its minimum in the stability region, with $\mathcal{M}\gtrsim10^{-5}$, demonstrating an excellent agreement between the model and the numerical data. \end{enumerate}

 The fitting procedure described above can be applied to any simulation in the SXS catalog.
 Given the robustness of the proposed model, we now extend the analysis to a large set of simulations, in order to investigate how the fitted parameters $A_{\ell m}$ and $p_{\ell m}$ depend on the properties of the coalescing binary system.
+As can be seen in Fig.~\ref{fig:fittingprocedure}, the greybody-based model shows good agreement with the spectrum even below the knee frequency (as defined in App.~\ref{app:hyperfitapplication}), often used as a phenomenological marker of the ringdown.
+This agreement should not be interpreted as evidence that the signal is already ringdown-dominated, but rather as an indication of the smooth onset of a Kerr-like perturbative response in the frequency domain.